January 24, 2023

 Here is everything that could be true, deal with it!

-At the other extreme, it is possible to use probabilistic query processing to return all possible answer tuples, each with their marginal probability of existing in the answer, or compute a compact encoding of all possible worlds (with or without probabilities) using, e.g., c-tables.
+At the other extreme, it is possible to use probabilistic query processing to return all possible answer tuples, each with their marginal probability of existing in the answer, or to compute a compact encoding of all possible worlds (with or without probabilities) using, e.g., c-tables.
 For example, represents the possible outputs of entity resolution as a probabilistic database.
-The advantage of this approach all information about the uncertainty in the input and uncertainty in choices made by a cleaning or integration algorithm are retained.
-However, this at the cost of even higher computational complexity (probabilistic query processing is #P-hard, even for conjunctive queries).
+The advantage of this approach is that all information about the uncertainty in the input data and uncertainty in choices made by the cleaning or integration algorithm are retained.
+However, this comes at the cost of even higher computational complexity (probabilistic query processing is #P-hard, even for conjunctive queries).
 Furthermore, the set of possible answers can be huge or even infinite, overwhelming the user with too much information.
 While some models such as m-tables can compactly encode large number of options, this typically comes at the cost of interpretability.

-In summary, in this blog post I explored how uncertainty unavoidably shows up in most data cleaning and integration tasks, discussed why uncertainty needs to be modeled to gauge the trustworthiness of analysis results, and presented UA-DBs as a possible “best of both worlds” solution that enriches existing heuristic cleaning and integration operations with an approximate representation of uncertainty that can be computed efficiently for expressive queries.
+In summary, in this blog post I have explored how uncertainty unavoidably shows up in most data cleaning and integration tasks, discussed why uncertainty needs to be modeled to assess the trustworthiness of analysis results, and presented UA-DBs as a possible “best of both worlds” solution that enriches existing heuristic cleaning and integration operations with an approximate representation of uncertainty that can be computed efficiently for expressive queries.
 We are actively working on further extending UA-DBs to support even more expressive queries (e.g., recursive or iterative computation), to further improve the performance of queries and computations over UA-DBs, and to further extend the expressiveness and approximation guarantees of the model.